security-union/armore-server/CONTRIBUTING.md

 ## How to contribute?

 Armore is divided into 4 main repositories: _Android_, _iOS_, _Server_ & _Web_.
 For now we are mainly open sourcing the Server repo to the community.
-If you are interested in collaborating with the android, iOs or Web code (which we will open soon) contact us!
+If you are interested in collaborating with the android, iOS or Web code (which we will open soon) contact us!

 You can collaborate with us by reporting **issues**, opening **pull requests** working on one or more issues, or contributing new **ideas/suggestions** in our discord server!